-- Neighborhoods in Louisville most affordable for renters include Jacobs, Hazelwood, and Briargate where rents are less than $700 per month.
+- Neighborhoods in Louisville most affordable for renters include Park Duvalle, Germantown, and Southside where rents are $850 per month or less.

-- Neighborhoods in Louisville with the highest rents include Taylor Berry, Algonquin, and University where average monthly rents run between $1,612 and $1,707.
+- Neighborhoods in Louisville with the highest rents include Deer Park, Audubon, and Bon Air where rents run as high as $1,980 per month.

 Two of the most important analyses real estate investors can conduct when deciding which markets to invest in are reviewing home price changes and housing affordability.

 Historic price changes can help gauge the potential appreciation of a house over both the short- and the long-term.
 Housing affordability can provide a leading indicator of how much demand there may be for single-family rental property now and in the future.

 Every month, the Freddie Mac House Price Index (FMHPI) report shows the changes in housing prices in all of the major markets in the U.S.

 The most recent FMHPI from Freddie for Louisville/Jefferson County, KY-IN shows: